 Creating First Line and Hanging Indents

-- The First Line Indent indicate the first line of the paragraph.
+- The First Line Indent indicates the first line of the paragraph.

 - Professionally printed material in English typically does not indent the first